When God Says Go… But Not Yet

 What Do I Do While I’m Waiting?

 You’re thinking about a life overseas.
 Maybe you feel ready to sign up and get started.
 But God Himself seems to slow you down.
 Then what?
-In this article, a would-be missionary describes what God is doing in her life in the season between committing to missions and moving overseas (along with tips on what to do while you wait).
+In this article, part of a series about overcoming obstacles to serving in missions, a would-be missionary describes what God is doing in her life in the season between committing to missions and moving overseas (along with tips on what to do while you wait).

 I’ve heard the stories of those who have known from the age of seven that they wanted to be a missionary.
 That was not my story.
 Those were not my plans.
 In fact, becoming a missionary was the last thing I wanted to do.